We believe in data privacy & security

 For more about individual nonprofits’ privacy policies and how they use and protect personal data, contact the nonprofits directly.
 For more about some of our partners, see more about our partners’ security below.

 These details aside, we acknowledge and respect donors’ right to control their data.
-With that in mind, we will always abide by any donor’s wish to delete personal data, when requested.
-And, while we are exempt from the California Consumer Privacy Act, we are in compliance with the stricter standards of the European Union’s General Data Protection Regulation (GDPR), which governs data protection and privacy.
-Although GDPR officially applies only to EU citizens, we set store by the spirit of it and have adjusted our data protection policies to suit.
+We also set store by the spirit of the California Consumer Privacy Act and the stricter standards of the European Union’s General Data Protection Regulation (GDPR), both of which govern data protection and privacy, and we comply with them where possible.
 For more regarding this, see our Master Service Agreement, Terms of Use, and Privacy Policy.

 In terms of hardware, our website and technology are hosted by Amazon Web Services (see more below), a robust and reliable platform that ensures continuous operations, round-the-clock support and top-quality security, including firewalls, encryption, monitoring, penetration testing and more.
 Learn more about AWS security.